acquia/blt/INSTALL.md

         ./vendor/acquia/blt/scripts/blt/convert-to-composer.sh

-Note that all of the steps from this point forward are the same steps that would be used by a newly onboarded developer setting up your existing project on their local machine for the first time.

 ## Set up your \*AMP stack

 Before building your project dependencies and installing Drupal, you must have a fully functional \*AMP stack on your local machine.
 BLT intentionally does not provide this local development environment--that is outside of the scope of BLT’s intended responsibilities.
 It does, however, make recommendations for which tools you should use to manage your stack.